scala/docs.scala-lang/sips/pending/_posts/2016-06-25-trailing-commas.md

  )
 {% endhighlight %}

-Also such feature would massively simplify generating Scala source code.
+Also such feature would simplify generating Scala source code.

 There is an open ticket ([SI-4986][]) where this feature was requested, referencing the fact that it facilitates code generation by tools and allows for easier sorting of the values, initially in the context of import selectors but later also for other constructs in the syntax.